alexander-krjuchkov/chess-app/README.md

 ## Production

-To deploy to production, fork the repository, set up repository variables and secrets, and run the [main workflow](.github/workflows/main.yml).
+To deploy to production, fork the repository, [set up the auth provider](keycloak/production-setup.md), set up repository variables and secrets, and run the [main workflow](.github/workflows/main.yml).

 ### Repository variables